SemicolonAmbulance/dreadcabinet/README.md

    * **Controlled** by `--output-structure` (`none|year|month|day`)

-Each of these features corresponds to code in [`src/arguments.ts`](./src/arguments.ts) and the relevant file-handling modules.
-They can be combined or omitted based on your workflow.
+Each of these features can be combined or omitted based on your workflow.

 ---

 ## Environment Variables

-Although DreadCabinet primarily uses CLI flags, it can also load environment variables if you supply a `.env` file.
-For example, if you want to set a default timezone, you could add:
+Applications using DreadCabinet can implement environment variable support to set default values.
+For example, your application could use a `.env` file with variables like:

 ```
 DREADCABINET_TIMEZONE="America/Los_Angeles"
+DREADCABINET_OUTPUT_DIRECTORY="./organized"
 ```

-to your `.env`.
-(Exact variable names and usage may vary if you have code that explicitly references them.
-Check the code or issues for details.)
+Then load these values and pass them to DreadCabinet through the configuration options.
+This approach allows users to set defaults without always specifying command-line arguments.

 ---